Valle de la Luna – The Valley of the Moon.

 There are several stops you can explore by foot.
 There’s a natural amphitheater where you can see the entire valley and there are remnants of salt mines and mining houses.
 The trail meanders around in a loop with a locked gate by the strange rock formation called “Tres Hermanas.”

-This is where shit hit the fan
+That’s when shit hit the fan

 Mindaugas circumvented the locked gate and proceeded down that unknown road.
 I was too busy taking pictures of the “Tres Hermanas.” to notice him slip by.
 I turned around and he was already jamming’ downhill into wherever desert abyss the road will take him.